DHI/mikeio/docs/dfsu.md

 ## The flexible mesh

-The mesh geometry in a .mesh or a .dfsu file consists of a number of nodes and a number of elements.
+The mesh geometry in a .mesh or a .dfsu file consists of a list of nodes and a list of elements.

 Each node has: